alexconst/alexconst.github.io/technical/vagrant.md

-% Vagrant -- an in-depth guide
+% Vagrant -- automating environment deployment
 % Alexandre Constantino
 % 2016-01-28

 # About

-This is a guide on Vagrant which covers a lot of what there is to known about it.
+This is a guide on Vagrant which covers most of what there is to known about it.
 If you've found other resources to be confusing, not going through all the steps, or leaving out information; then you may find this tutorial helpful.
-In any case, if you just need a cheat sheet or a tl,dr version then jump into the [Basics section](#basics).
+In any case, if you just need a cheat sheet then jump into the [Basics section](#basics).
 The only major feature left out from this tutorial was Multi-Machines, which will be approached in another tutorial where Ansible will also be used.